Upcoming Speakers

 SLC is pet friendly.
 Leashes and current rabies shot, please.

-Sept.
-28, 11 a.m. — Kim May
+Dec.
+28, 11 a.m. — Melody Cooper

-Oct.
-5, 11 a.m. — Rev. Katherine R.B.
+Jan.
+11, 11 a.m. — Rev. Katherine R.B.
 Greysen

-Rev. Kate Greysen Kate Greysen received her Practitioner license in 2015, and was ordained as a Science of Mind Minister in 2017.
+Rev. Kate Greysen Rev. Kate Greysen received her Practitioner license in 2015, and was ordained as a Science of Mind Minister in 2017.
 She received her doctorate from the University of New Mexico in 2007.
 Kate has been teaching at the Center for Spiritual Living, Asheville since 2015 and became a certified fire walk instructor in 2020.
 She particularly enjoys teaching the history of Science of Mind (Holmes, Hopkins, Toward), Metaphysical, and Prosperity classes.
 Kate lives in Weaverville, currently teaches for Haywood Community College, and speaks frequently for New Thought centers in North Carolina, Virginia and Georgia.

 Our Vision